gaehlerm/SoftwareEngineering/README.md

 Once in a while, you have to do a bigger refactoring.
 One that you don’t just do between writing a few lines of code, but it will take considerable efforts to get it done.
 You should probably discuss this topic with your work colleagues, opposite to the smaller refactorings that you just do by yourself.

 Last but not least it is your code.
 You are responsible.
 You are the one to decide it’s time for a refactoring.
 Don’t ask your boss for permission to refactor.
-Just do it.
+Just do it when you have to.

 ## Refactoring process